bbarker/purescript-hodgepodge/README.md

 ## Isolated from Host OS

-Same as the above tightly coupled isntructions, but use the `psc_isolated.sh` variant.
-The container is stopped but not deleted when finished, so you can copy files out, e.g.
+Same as the above tightly coupled instructions, but use the `psc_isolated.sh` variant.
+The container is stopped but not deleted when finished, so you [can copy](https://docs.docker.com/engine/reference/commandline/cp/) files out, e.g.

 ```
 TODO
 ```

+## IDEs

+### Visual Studio Code

+As of 0.13.8_r2, you can connect to a running container from Visual Studio Code (vscode) using the REmote Containers extension.

 # Building the container